A robust alternating direction numerical scheme in a shape optimization setting for solving geometric inverse problems: Main Contribution

-Finally, based on the discussions above, we propose the following ADMM approach for the numerical solution of the constrained shape optimal control problem \eqref{eq:control} subject to \eqref{eq:Neumann_problem}.

-Algorithm \ref{algorithm1} can be specified as a nested iterative ADMM-SGD scheme for the optimal control problem \eqref{eq:control_Uad} following the instructions in Algorithm \ref{algo:ADMM-SGD}.
+Finally, based on the discussions above, we can now propose a modification of Algorithm \ref{algo:ADMM_algorithm} for the numerical solution of the constrained shape optimal control problem \eqref{eq:control} with an equality or inequality constraints subject to \eqref{eq:Neumann_problem}.
+More precisely, Algorithm \ref{algo:ADMM_algorithm} can be specified as a nested iterative ADMM-SGD scheme for the optimal control problem \eqref{eq:control_Uad} following the instructions given in Algorithm \ref{algo:ADMM-SGD}.

-\begin{remark} The method and algorithms presented above can easily be modified for the case of noisy data.
-If one intends to add a regularization term, either by perimeter or volume penalization, then these terms will be added in the Lagrange functional, resulting to the addition of their respective shape derivatives in \eqref{derivee:lagrangian}. \end{remark}
+\begin{remark} The methods and algorithms presented above can be easily modified for the case of noisy data.
+If one intends to add a regularization term, whether or not the data is contaminated by noise (for instance, via perimeter or volume regularization), these terms will be incorporated into the Lagrangian functional.
+This addition results in the inclusion of their respective shape derivatives in \eqref{derivative:lagrangian}. \end{remark}